milojkonikolic/SRGAN-PyTorch/README.md

 ```
 tensorboard --logdir .
 ```
+TensorBoard displays learning rate, loss, and SSIM.
+More details about SSIM are below.

 ## Test
 To test the trained generator model on sample of images run the script `test.py` with the following arguments: